Seven Tips for First-Time Home Buyers

 1. Before You Begin, Ask Yourself One Question

 Will you live in your next home for at least 3 years?
-If the answer is “Yes,” you should probably purchase, rather than continue renting.
-With average appreciation, you’ll break even on your closing costs after 2 years, and start making money at year 3.
-Every year after that will put more money in your pocket!
+If the answer is “Yes,” you should purchase, rather than continue renting.
+With average appreciation, you’ll break even on your closing costs after 2 years and start making money in year 3.
+Every year after that you will put more money in your pocket!
 The most expensive aspect of real estate is buying & selling, so the longer you can live in the home the better.
 However, purchasing makes sense if you can make as little as a 36-month commitment.

 2. You Don’t Need a Down Payment

 It always surprises me how many people want to purchase a home, but don’t because they believe that a hefty down payment is required.
 Zero-down programs are very common and are quickly becoming the norm, rather than the exception to the rule.
 Because your new home is collateral for the loan, there are many banks that will jump at the chance to loan you 100% of its value.
 Perfect credit isn’t a requirement, either.
 Because real estate typically appreciates in value, it’s often easier to be approved for a 100% mortgage than it is to borrow 100% for a car!

 3. Get Pre-Qualified